static-frame/static-frame/doc/source/overview.rst

 Frame
 ---------

 Frame operators operate on the Frame values.
+In all cases, a new Frame is returned.

 Unary Operators